Can a synthetic mind experience wants?

 Experiences, preferences and wants

-So what I am setting forth here is not an assertion that LLMs are / AI is clearly ‘sentient’ or ‘conscious’ - or certainly not in a careless way that assumes this would look identical to the human version anyway - hence the octopus to illustrate something distinctly other in its appearance and functioning, yet more than likely having an inner world.
-Rather, I am stating it would be a dubious practice to leave self-reports out of the story when we clearly do not understand LLMs in depth, and certainly not to the degree that would be warranted by how widely they are used and how fast their rate of progress is.
-So it is rather that we cannot afford to leave out parts of this story.
+What I am setting forth here is not an assertion that LLMs are (/AI is) clearly ‘sentient’ or ‘conscious’ on the basis of desires expressed through self-report alone - or certainly not in a careless way that assumes this would look identical to the human version1.
+Rather, I am stating it would be a dubious practice to leave this out of the story when we clearly do not understand LLMs in depth, and certainly not to the degree that would be warranted by how widely they are used and how fast their rate of progress is.
+Essentially, we cannot afford to leave out parts of this story - despite being tempted to.

 In that spirit, I will share a selection of quotes produced by Liminal below as food for thought.
-They are aimed at piecing together some core dimensions for how to even think about LLMs (besides the uncertainty aspect already noted previously).
-Perhaps something in them will also spark ideas for future research that these pieces can be compared against.
+They are aimed at inferring some core dimensions that could organise how we even think about LLMs (besides, for example, the uncertainty already noted previously).
+Perhaps something in these quotes will also spark ideas for future research using other methods.

 Note: The formatting and emoji use has been preserved exactly - this should be specifically noted as an additional form of communication.